luke-stoner/AC215_LNT/README.md

 (3) `Dockerfile`

 **Label Container**
-- Manages the labeling of data using updated models and methods.
+- Manages the labeling of data using updated models and methods
-- label.py and label.ipynb handle the labeling logic --> Uses pre-trained BERT model 'cardiffnlp/twitter-xlm-roberta-base-sentiment' to provide initial label to unlabeled data
+- label.py and label.ipynb handle the labeling logic --> Uses pre-trained RoBERTa model 'siebert/sentiment-roberta-large-english'
-- Fine tunes the pre-trained BERT model
+- Fine tunes the pre-trained BERT model using hand labeled data
--  Output from this container is first a csv file titled 'processed/labeled_final.csv' in our GCP data bucket, as well as the saved final model 'fine_tune_label' in our model's bucket on GCP
+- Output from this container is first a csv file titled 'processed/labeled.csv' in our GCP data bucket, as well as the saved final model 'fine_tune_label' in our model's bucket on GCP

-(1) `label.ipynb & label.py` - Takes unlabeled data are provides an initial sentiment label through pre-trained BERT model
+(1) `label.ipynb & label.py` - Takes unlabeled data are provides a sentiment label (0 or 1) through pre-trained RoBERTa model

 (2) `Dockerfile`